Connexity Introduces New Targeted CPC Bidding and Consolidates with PriceGrabber. So, What Does All This Mean?

 Single Rate Smart Pricing

 Introduced in 2013, Single Rate Smart Pricing was an update to the original “Smart Pricing” bidding.
 According to Connexity, Single Rate Smart Pricing gives you the greatest exposure to inventory throughout their network.
 With Single Rate bids, you set a maximum bid of $4 or more, and Connexity’s Smart Pricing system adjusts the CPC down based on the quality of the lead.
-The CPC amounts paid will be adjusted based on traffic quality and number of total conversions for all merchants listing that product.
+The CPC amounts paid will be adjusted based on traffic quality and the number of total conversions for all merchants listing that product.
 This means for poor selling products bids could be as low as $.01, and for better selling products the CPC rates will be higher, but never exceed the bid amount.

 Targeted CPC Pricing